JonathanSourdough/Warframe-Market-Overlay/Readme.md

 ## How to use

-Once you have done the above steps all you should need to do is run the script
+Once you have done the above steps all you should need to do is run the script.
 ```
 python overlay.py
 ```